google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 #### Override border color style in focus state

-Suppress border color when focused using `outline: 0`:
+Suppress the border color when an element is focused using `outline: 0`:

 {% highlight css %}
 .btn:focus {